syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-headers.md

 ![Header template](../../images/columns/Column-headertext-headerTemplate.png)

 >* The `headerTemplate` property is only applicable to Grid columns that have a header element.
->* You can use any HTML or ##Platform_Name## component in the header template to add additional functionality to the header element.
+>* You can use any HTML or ASP.NET Core component in the header template to add additional functionality to the header element.

 ## Stacked header

 In Grid, you can group multiple levels of column headers by stacking the Grid columns.
 This feature allows you to organize the Grid columns in a more structured and understandable way.
 This can be achieved by setting the [columns->columns](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Columns) property.
 Within this property, you can define an array of column objects to group together as sub-headers under a main header.
 You can define the `headerText` property of each sub-header column to set the text for that sub-header.

 You can customize the appearance of the stacked header elements by using the `headerTemplate` property.
-This allows you to render custom HTML elements or ##Platform_Name## components to the header.
+This allows you to render custom HTML elements or ASP.NET Core components to the header.

 Here's an example of how to use stacked headers with a custom `headerTemplate` in Syncfusion Grid.